PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But the Wizard was on a roll.
 "And the power!
 The limitless power.
 It should be *I* that make this connection with the source.
 Lest this power fall into the hands of some truly EVIL wizard.
 So I'm afraid you simply must go.
 There's no other way I can see it."

 The Duke smiled with regret, "I would like nothing better than to comply with your wishes, old friend.
 But my Uncle would have me killed.
-Even if I did leave, it would do you no good, he would come in force and just take the Kingdom back.
+Even if I did leave, it would do you no good.
+He would come in force and just take the Kingdom back.
 And it's not like it would solve your problem.
 I mean I can't very well take the sheep with me.
-Or stop members of the herd from seeking you out and troubling your in your research."
+Or stop members of the herd from seeking you out and troubling you in your research."

  "Yes, Weeveston, I suppose your right.
 I just -- you know, the long hours of study, the feeling of limitless power at one's finger tips.
 I just thought there must be some way to solve this problem."

 "Of course, old boy.
 Perfectly understandable.
 Perhaps I could lend you some of my guards, to help ease the burden.
-But heavens knows my Uncle leaves me precious little enough to staff an army.
+But heaven knows my Uncle leaves me precious little enough to staff an army.
 Really more of a garrison.
 A bunch of drunks in helmets, honestly."

 "Yes, I know, we all have our problems.
-I'm sorry Weeveston, I've been an ass.
-I've barged in unannounced, I've hit your man with Tilhphad's spell of Transformation.
+I'm sorry, Weeveston.
+I've been an ass.
+I've barged in unannounced.
+I've hit your man with Tilhphad's spell of Transformation.
 Threatened you with ultimatums.
 I swear Weeveston, on my mother's grave, the soil of which is indispensable for the making of certain potions, I never wanted to be an *Evil* Wizard.
 A screeching, fire-throwing caricature of myself.
 But the world... the world will simply drive a man to it."

 "Ah, hmm, yes." said the Duke.
 "You should meet my Aunt Etheline."